 We know from student surveys, that students do feel safe and happy at St Clement’s and that they think bullying is dealt with quickly and effectively.
-A wide range of staff have had students turn to them for support: teachers, LSAs, mentors, the school nurse, the Connexions advisor and members of support and administration staff.
+A wide range of staff including teachers, support staff and administrative staff have had students turn to them for support.
 This is a testament to the whole-school approach to student support.

 Students also benefit from individual information, advice and guidance.
 During Year 8, when students are choosing their Key Stage 4 courses, each student has a one-to-one meeting with a member of staff to help them with their choices.
-In Key Stage 4 students receive support from Connexions advisors as well as mentors and other members of staff to help them make decisions about their post-16 choices.
+In Key Stage 4 students receive support from our Careers Information Advice and Guidance Co-ordinator and other members of staff to help them make decisions about their post-16 choices.
 In addition, Citizenship lessons throughout the school include careers information and guidance.

 If you have any concerns, please contact us directly on the following numbers;